 My therapeutic approach is based in Embodied-Relational Therapy, a process-oriented approach to relational body psychotherapy (Totton, 2005, 2009, 2015), and Somatic Movement Education, a relational, developmental, sensorimotor approach to working with embodiment.
-One of the main therapeutic processes I use is Focusing – a simple way of bringing mindful presence to our experiencing, which supports the emergence of therapeutic change (Cornell, 2013).
+One of the main therapeutic practices I use is Focusing – a simple way of bringing mindful presence to our experiencing, which supports the emergence of therapeutic change (Gendlin, 1996, Cornell, 2013).

 How does it help?

 When we feel stuck or overwhelmed, the forward movement of our lives may seem lost.
-Working through the body we can discover the felt sense of any situation and follow the process that is trying to happen without the need to explain, understand or even have a story about it.
+Working through the body we can discover the felt sense of any situation and, listening to the details of what’s happening, we can follow the processes that are trying to happen without the need to explain, understand or even have a story about them.
 This allows us to find support in ourselves and locate the resources we need to carry forward what needs to be carried forward.

 By receiving you as a whole, embodied being rather than, for example, just a problem you have or a role you fulfill, the therapeutic relationship can offer you the space to find more support for the parts of yourself that may be seeking expression and be a support through a process of growth.
 In meeting yourself deeply you may find your own ways to be more resourced in meeting others.

 What happens in a session?

 Each session is shaped by your needs, so we make our own path as we go rather than following a typical structure.
 We will probably speak for some of the time but we might also find ways to work with the breath, sounding, movement, guided somatic awareness, art making, play, being with nature, and bodywork, or in any other ways we choose that allow you to discover what perhaps cannot be said very easily.
 Whichever channels we use, my approach encourages you to trust and learn from your own experience.